charles-zheng/groupme-bot/README.md

 ...
 Coming Soon!

 #ToDo:
-* Fix the @everyone module.
-Needs a way to set the access token.
 * Make the index.js validate that the request is originating from groupme
-* Hard code a commands command for the user
 * Hard code an about command
 * Have a list of protected commands from the modules / custom modules that can't be over ridden with user added commands